ogz00/SpringMVC-SpringSecurity-MySql-Hibernate/README.md

 CRUD operation from both of jsp pages and spring core its also depends on the MySql database.

-Showed Integration of the spring config files with the web.xml.
+Showed Integration of the 'Spring Config' files with the 'web.xml'.

 Configuration of the "Spring Security" and Create authenticated pages like Login and Admin Pages.